-the Uniej of Police shall issue to each peaaler and peaaler employee an identification cara which shall contain a photograph of the permittee with the number of the permit in figures plainly discernible.
+In no case shall the peddler employee operate, at the same time as the permit holder is the Uniej of Police shall issue to each peaaler and peaaler employee an identification cara which shall contain a photograph of the permittee with the number of the permit in figures plainly discernible.
 The Chief of Police shall determine the manner and form of any other information that may be placed upon this identification card.
 Such identification card shall be in the possession of the peddler or peddler employee at all times while operating, and shall be immediately produced upon request to any police officer or Health Department inspector.
-Peddlers and peddler employees shall return to the Police Department the identification card upon discontinuance of operation, revocation or suspension of permit, or upon termination of the peddler employee.
+Peddlers and peddler employees shall return to the Police Department the identification card upon discontinuance of operation, revocation of suspension of permit, or upon termination of the peddler employee.
 SEC.
 869.16.
 RULES AND REGULATIONS BY CHIEF OF POLICE OR DIRECTOR OF PUBLIC HEALTH.
 The Chief of Police or the Director of Public Health may adopt, after a noticed public hearing, rules and regulations supplemental to this ordinance and not in conflict therewith.
 The rules and regulations shall become effective 10 days following the adoption by either the Chief of Police or the Director of Public Health.
 SEC.
 869.17.
 SUSPENSION AND REVOCATION OF PERMIT.
 The Chief of Police may suspend or revoke any peddler or peddler employee permit if he finds, after a noticed public hearing, that any of the following conditions exist: (a) Fraud, misrepresentation or false statement contained in the application for permit. (b) Violation of provisions of this Article or the San Francisco Municipal Code regarding peddling. (c) Peddling by a peddler employee at a location not approved by the Chief of Police. (d) Conviction of a felony if the crime was committed during the time the permittee was working under the permit or relates to the business conducted under the permit and endangers the health and safety of the public.

-(e) - Violations of provisions of the Muni cipal Traffic Code or the California Vehicle (Code, relating to the operation (of the permit.
+(0) Violations of provisions of the Muni cinal Traffic Code or the California Vohicle Code (6) violations oj provisions oj inc muni страт 1 гајјт Couc or me Canjornia Venicie Couc, relating to th e operation c of the permit.

-- (f) Conduct violating any City ordinance or state statute which conduct occurred during the time the permittee was working under the permit or which conduct relates to the business conducted under the permit and endangers the health and safety of the public. - (g) Failure to pay the required license fee. - (h) Operation under the peddler's permit of a business other than that for which the permit was issued.
+(f) Conduct violating any City ordinance or state statute which conduct occurred during the time the permittee was working under the permit or which conduct relates to the business conducted under the permit and endangers the health and safety of the public.

+(g) Failure to pay the required license fee.

+(h) Operation under the peddler's permit of a business other than that for which the permit was issued.